maniartech/conductor/README.md

     p.Then(value, err)
   }

-  // Execute the promise in new go routine and
-  // wait for the results.
-  result, err := aysnc.Go(prosess, 1).Then()
+  // Execute the promise in a new go routine and wait for the results. result, err := aysnc.Go(prosess, 1).Then()

   if err != nil {